 Granted BUS PARTY TO HELL never slows down enough to be dull and there are plenty of effects.
 The practical gore and monsters are actually pretty effective, especially a beheading.
 The brief bits of CGI, however, are awful.
 There’s also fun performances from Sadie Katz(AUTOMATION, MAYDAY) and newcomer Stefani Blake.

 Top-billed Tara Reid (AMERICAN PIE, ALONE IN THE DARK) has a glorified cameo.
 She does have a lot of fun with it though, fighting mummies until the film throws her under the bus.
-Devanny Pinn (LILITH, CHASE) has an even smaller role and it pretty well sums up the film’s humor.
+Devanny Pinn (LILITH, CHASE) has an even smaller role and it pretty well sums up the film’s humour.
 She’s arguing with a photographer over posing nude when mummies attack.
-One of them a plastic bag over her head when, of course, her top pops off and hits the photographer who grins, shouts “Topless!” and starts taking pictures while she suffocates.
+One of them puts a plastic bag over her head when, of course, her top pops off and hits the photographer who grins, shouts “Topless!” and starts taking pictures while she suffocates.
 This isn’t one for the easily offended.

 The film ends with the announcement of a sequel and if they fix a few of the original’s shortcomings it could be fun.
 I’d especially like a bit more backstory about the cult.
 And the mummies for that matter.